magnus-haw/3D-B-Doubleloop/README.md

 ## Prerequisites for Python plotting

-Plotting software uses Python Mayavi2 and matplotlib libraries.
+Plotting software uses Mayavi2 and matplotlib libraries.

 WINDOWS: recommend installing PythonXY which includes all packages (need to specify full install)

 Unix: Use package manager to install.